alecmalloc/webserve/readme.md

 - Error management system
 - Custom error pages

+- maximum max body size location specific _locationConf->getClientMaxBodySize() for upload kinda like this IDK if nessary ?

 **Integration Points:** Will need to work with Moritz on CGI implementation and Alec for request/response flow

 ## Shared Tasks